Service-Learning and Civic Engagement

 Through Manna Food, Montgomery College students on all three campuses help over a hundred children every week.

-Applications for these unique service days will be shared as they become available.
+Applications for these unique service days will be shared via Student Life social media and text as they become available.

-MC volunteers will receive on-campus training, then volunteer for 8 weeks at the Charles E. Smith Life Communities, a local senior community.
-Applications are open at the beginning of Fall, Spring, and Summer I each year.
+MC volunteers receive training, then volunteer for a semester virtually or in person at the Charles E. Smith Life Communities, a local senior community.
+Applications are open at the beginning of each Fall, Spring, and Summer I, and are shared via Student Life social media, text and GivePulse.

 Want to meet new people?
 Get away for a while?
 Travel to new places?
 Make a difference?
 Join other MC students on a week or weekend packed with community service, meaningful reflections, and fun activities.

-Alternative Breaks are service trips that help students learn about social issues through direct service, issue education, and reflection.
-They help students explore how they can make a difference in their local and broader communities in the issues that matter to you, and affect us all.
+Alternative Break service trips help students learn about social issues through direct service, issue education, and reflection.
+Students explore critical community issues and how they can make a difference in the local or global community.

-Applications will be shared as they become available.
+Applications will be shared via Student Life social media and text as they become available.

 Impact MC (PDF, ) is a service-learning leadership development program designed to help students become change agents at MC and in our surrounding communities.
 In this year-long leadership development program, students work in teams to engage other MC students in service, awareness, and advocacy projects related to the UN’s Global Goals for Sustainable Development.
 Applications are available in the summer through early fall for each year's cohort.